First Impressions Assistant: Module 2

 Keep the common areas tidy.

-In general, it is okay to have drinks and snacks at the front desk.
-Meals, however, should be taken in the break room.
-If you make a mess, please clean up after yourself.
-Failure to do so may result in all food/drink being banned from the front desk/resource room.
+In general, it is okay to have drinks with a lid at the front desk.
+ABSOLUTLEY NO food/snacks should be at the front desk or in the resource room, all food needs to be taken in the break room or in the employee cubicle.
+If you make a mess, clean up after yourself.

 Give the customer something to walk away with.